oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 - An environment variable with the same name as the property, the environment variable name is actually modified based on the property name, so app.minimumchange is checked against an environment variable APP_MINIMUMCHANGE (So converted to upper case and `.` replaced with `_` This is done to meet the rules of the various operating system shell names for environment variables.

-- A directory, the names of files in the directory are matched against the desired configuration property name, then if a match is found the contents of the file is used as the configuration property value, useful for very large properties (e.g. an html template file !)
+- A directory, the names of files in the directory are matched against the desired configuration property name, then if a match is found the contents of the file is used as the configuration property value, useful for very large properties (e.g. an html template file!)

 - A URL, it's retrieved then the contents treated as if they were a file